Keto Chocolate Chia Pudding with Almond Milk

 - No lumpy, slippery seed texture

-- Chia seeds – black or white or a combo of both.
+- Chia Seeds – black or white or a combo of both.
 Any kind of chia seeds will work well.
-You can buy whole chia seed and grind them in a grinder or blender.
+You can buy whole chia seeds and grind them in a grinder or blender.
 Or directly buy ground chia seed.
-I am providing both measurement in the recipe below as ground chia seed make a larger volume than raw chia seeds.
+I am providing both measurements in the recipe below as ground chia seeds make a larger volume than raw chia seeds.

-- Almond milk – I using original Almond Breeze Almond Milk.
+- Almond Milk – I use unsweetened Almond Milk.
 I love it!
-It is low calories, natural and vegan
+It is low calories, natural and vegan.

-- Peanut butter – I love runny unsalted peanut butter, no sugar added.
-Feel free to use any other nut butter flavor if you are paleo try runny slamond butter or cashew butter.
+- Peanut Butter – I love runny unsalted natural peanut butter, no sugar added.
+Feel free to use any other nut butter flavor.
+If you are paleo, try runny almond butter or cashew butter.

-- Unsweetened cocoa powder – this add the lovely chocolate flavor without sugar added
+- Unsweetened Cocoa Powder – this adds a lovely chocolate flavor without sugar added.

-- Sugar free liquid sweetener – as always I love to use maple flavored sugar free syrup.
-I am using a brand that can be used as same amount as regular maple syrup. it means that if you are not on a sugar free diet you can replace by the same amount of natural maple syrup in the recipe.
-You can also use sugar free crystal sweetener like erythritol or monk fruit.
-I would recommend to use the same amount as for liquid syrup, 1/4 cup and to balance the texture by adding an extra 2-4 tablespoons of almond milk.
-Stop when it reach your favorite texture.
+- Sugar-free Liquid Sweetener – as always, I love to use maple-flavored sugar-free syrup.
+I am using a brand that can be used in the same amount as regular maple syrup. it means that if you are not on a sugar-free diet, you can replace it with the same amount of natural maple syrup in the recipe.
+You can also use sugar-free crystal sweeteners like erythritol or monk fruit.
+I would recommend using the same amount as for liquid syrup, 1/4 cup, and to balance the texture by adding an extra 2-4 tablespoons of almond milk.
+Stop when it reaches your favorite texture.